conradolandia/QDarkStyleSheet/docs/custom_palettes.rst

 **Qt Binding Compatibility**: Generated resource files work with all Qt bindings (PyQt5, PyQt6, PySide2, PySide6).

+**Theme Architecture**: Custom themes follow the same dark/light pattern as built-in themes, providing consistency and potential future compatibility.

 Technical Details
 ~~~~~~~~~~~~~~~~~

 **Why load_stylesheet() doesn't support custom palettes**: The function validates palette IDs and only accepts 'dark' or 'light'.
 This is because the function needs to import the correct resource modules (darkstyle_rc or lightstyle_rc) that contain the compiled QSS and icon resources.
 Custom palettes don't have these pre-compiled resources available in the package, so they must be generated separately and loaded directly.

+**Future Compatibility**: By using standard 'dark' and 'light' IDs, custom themes follow the same architecture as built-in themes.
+This design choice makes it easier to potentially integrate custom themes with the main API in future versions while maintaining backward compatibility.

 Troubleshooting
 ---------------